Position

 Responsibilities:

-• Develop, implement, and enforce quality assurance policies, procedures, and programs to ensure products and services meet or exceed customer expectations.
+• Develop, implement, and manage quality assurance policies, procedures, and practices.

-• Analyze quality data and metrics to identify trends, areas for improvement, and opportunities for cost savings.
+• Analyze quality data and reports to identify trends, areas for improvement, and corrective actions.

 Qualifications

-• Bachelor's degree in Quality Management, Engineering, or a related field.
-Master's degree preferred.
+• Bachelor's degree in Quality Management, Engineering, Business Administration, or a related field.

-• Minimum of 5-7 years of experience in quality assurance management, preferably in a manufacturing or related industry.
+• Minimum of 5-7 years of experience in quality assurance or a related role.

 Is becoming a Quality Assurance Manager a good career path?